Frankenstein Pistachio Blondies

 Basically, the LaBaus are not only on the Halloween train, we’re sitting up by the conductor making choo-choo hand motions.
 We are ready.

-When Diamond Nuts asked me to make a Halloween dessert using their products, I didn’t have to think twice.
-I’ve worked with them before, and it’s always such a pleasure to cook with their nuts because they’re high-quality, delicious, and convenient.
-It also didn’t take me long to figure out which nuts I wanted to use.
+It didn’t take me long to figure out which nuts I wanted to use for my Halloween cookies this year.
 Pistachios are practically the official nut of Halloween—I mean, they’re already green!
 The color of oozing slime and witches’ skin and Frankenstein’s monster!
 How could they not already be in every Halloween dessert ever?

 So, using green pistachios as my inspiration, I created these pistachio blondies, decorated to look like Frankenstein faces.
 (Well, technically they’re his monster’s face, but we’re not going to go all pedantic English major here, are we?
 I say that with fondness, as a former English major myself.
 Everyone just calls him Frankenstein.
 Let’s deal with it and move on.)